shjangada/sheet-music-ai/README.md

 ## Future Development

-We are currently working on implementing AI-powered fingering suggestions.
+I am currently working on implementing AI-powered fingering suggestions.
 This feature will:

 - Generate optimal finger placements for the sheet music
 - Annotate the original sheet music with finger numbers
 - Provide both image and PDF outputs of the annotated sheet music

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.